jeffbski/git-clone-init/README.md

 # run git-clone-init with gitPath and your desired projectName
 # it clones and inits into a new folder projectName
 git-clone-init https://github.com/jeffbski/base-react-min.git projectName

+# You may use gitURLs or local paths to a git project
+git-clone-init ~/projects/base-react projectName
 ```

 ## Requirements